 When you first put the airplane in motion it’s important to exercise extreme caution for everything around you.

-Applying thrust (gas), you create a blast behind each engine.
+Applying thrust (gas), you create a blast behind each engine and inlet suction in front of the engine.
 P

 Before you apply power to the engines the areas in the front of each engine are another super-critical factor that must be carefully negotiated.